Dunwich: Churches and other notable structures

-All Saints' Church: last of Dunwich's ancient churches to be lost to the sea.
-It was abandoned in the 1750s after it was decided the parishioners could no longer afford the upkeep, although burials occurred in the churchyard until the 1820s.
-The cliff edge reached All Saints' in 1904 and the tower (at its west end) fell in 1922.
+The cliff edge reached All Saints in 1904 and the tower (at its west end) fell in 1922.
 One of the tower buttresses was salvaged and now stands in the current Victorian-era St James' Church.
 One of the last remaining gravestones, in memory of John Brinkley Easey, fell over the cliff in the early 1990s.
 A large block of masonry could still be seen at the water's edge at low tide in 1971.
 In 2022, only one gravestone (in memory of Jacob Forster who died in the late 18th century) remained, about 15 ft from the cliff edge.

-RAF Dunwich

-During the Second World War, RAF Dunwich was one of the Chain Home Low stations which provided low-level radar cover for the central East Anglian coast.

-Bicycle ride

-The annual Dunwich Dynamo through-the-night bicycle ride ends on Dunwich beach.

-In popular culture and literature

-The novel Red Eve by H Rider Haggard has several scenes set in fourteenth century Dunwich.
-The title character, Eve Clavering, is a member of a Dunwich family whose properties have been partly destroyed by the sea.

-The poet Algernon Swinburne wrote By the North Sea following visits to Dunwich in 1875 and 1877.

-In the novel "An Affair of Dishonour" by William De Morgan the Battle of Solebay is viewed from the shore by characters living at a manor house said to be remote "since the sea swallowed up the township of which it was a suburb".